ryan-p-randall/monthly-planning-files/README.md

 - [ ] proofread documentation
 ```

-You can quickly see that there's an ordered list of tasks with start & end times, a separator, and another unordered list of tasks without times.
-What do these do?

 The ordered list shows that you've already had a meeting this morning, and that you've got another hour and a half before you need to be at the Main Library's reference desk and ready for that shift.
 In practice, if it's 1:00pm and I'm looking at this file, I'll also look at the tool I used to collaborate with my colleagues to make sure nothing else has been added.
 This need for extra systems is part of why I stress that this is an **attention** management system, not a system that's sufficient for managing all your tasks & committments.

-That `<!-- -->` html comment serves both as a visual separator for you and more importantly as a programmatic separator for any markdown rendering tools you use.
-Without it, the unnumbered list of tasks will be rendered as a continuation of the previous numbered list of tasks with start & end times.

 Having checked whatever tools you use to coordinate with your team, you're free to select whatever seems like the right thing to do from those tasks that don't have specific start & end times and also aren't already marked completed with a `[x]`.